wp-plugins/better-wp-security/readme.txt

 * general spelling and grammer corrections
 * Moved configuration to network dashboard for multisite installations
 * Improved multisite support
+* Warns if .htaccess or wp-config.php files aren't writable where needed

 = 1.6 - May 8, 2011 =
 * Fixed WLManifest link removal from header